draunzler/hentaixpert/README.md

 Uses 4 websites to fetch whatever anime charcters you search for

-Use the `I'm feeling lucky` button to randomly fetch a doujinshi in `nhentai.net`
+Use the `I'm feeling lucky` button to fetch a doujinshi with randomly generated code in `nhentai.net`